-28. If a trustee as a single notional person is tax resident in New Zealand and one of the trustees becomes tax resident in a country that taxes trusts on the basis of the residence of trustees, the trust may be dual resident.
-If this occurs and there is a DTA in place between New Zealand and the other country, an application must be made to the competent authorities to determine tax residence for the purposes of the DTA.
-The benefits of DTAs are not available if this is not done.
+28. If a trustee as a single notional person is tax resident in New Zealand and one of the trustees becomes tax resident in a country that taxes trusts on the basis of the residence of trustees, such as Australia, the trust may be dual resident.
+If this occurs and there is a DTA in place between New Zealand and the other country, an application should be made to the competent authorities of both countries to determine tax residence for the purposes of the DTA.
+The benefits of DTAs, such as reduced withholding rates, are not available if this is not done.